Nicolas Dufourcq: Early life and education

-Dufourcq was born in Paris.
-His father, Bertrand Dufourcq (1933-2019), was a diplomat.
+Dufourcq was born on 18 July 1963 in Paris.
+His father, Bertrand Dufourcq (1933–2019), was a diplomat.
 His mother is Élisabeth Dufourcq (née Lefort des Ylouses), who served as secretary of state research from May to November 1995; she was born in 1940.

 Dufourcq graduated from HEC Paris in 1984 and Sciences Po in Paris, he is an alumnus of the National School of Administration (ENA, promotion Michel de Montaigne, 1986–1988) where he received certification as a tax inspector.
-He also attended the École du Louvre.
 By the time he was a student at HEC, he had already created five startups.

 Career

-Career in the public sector
+Public sector

 In 1992, Dufourcq was the Deputy Chief of Staff for René Teulade, who served as Minister of Social Affairs and Integration in the government of Prime Minister Pierre Bérégovoy.

 Dufourcq returned briefly to finance inspection during 1993-1994 before joining France Télécom.
 Although he was first special advisor to the Managing Director, he later became an advisor to President Michel Bon.

-Career in the private sector
+Private sector

 Dufourcq continued his career in business as the Public Audiovisual Director for the multimedia division, which he helped create.
 He was then the director of the multimedia division (1998-2000), Executive Director of the public internet branch, developed Wanadoo until its stock exchange listing at which point he became CEO (2000-2002).
 Finally, he became Executive Director of the telephone and internet industry branch.

 In 2003 Dufourcq left France Télécom to join Capgemini, where he held the position as Managing Director responsible for France, Germany, and central and southern Europe.
 He was also a member of the company’s executive committee.
 He became, as of 2004, the Assistant General Manager of finance, risk management, IT, purchasing, delivery, the LEAN program, and, in 2007, of managing the large accounts of the Capgemini Group.
 There he began the recovery of the group and the restructuring of its central functions, mainly addressing the redesign of its global information systems.

 In conjunction, Nicolas Dufourcq is a member of the board of BabelStore SA and of Priceminister, as well as a member of the Supervising Board of Euler Hermes SA.

 Dufourcq has been, since the acceptance of his nomination by the Commission of Finances of the National Assembly and of the Senate on 23 January 2013, the Managing Director of the Public Bank of Investments (Bpifrance).
 On 15 June 2013 Dufourcq was nominated as president of the administrative counsel of the public institution of Bpifrance by Pierre Moscovici, then the minister of economy and finance.
 Dufourcq also became the statutory president of OSEO S.A.

 He is also the author of a 2013 report (in French) on financing the social economy.